Who We Are

 Sunghee Kim

-Sunghee is a permaculture farmer, fiber artist, and animal behaviorist.
+Sunghee is a permaculture farmer, fiber artist, educator, and animal behaviorist.
 Originally from South Korea, she now calls Hundred Fruit Farm her home.

 Sunghee’s permaculture journey started when she met Adam in 2011 in Sweden while she was finishing her master’s degree in animal behavior.
 Protecting the environment and nature has always been Sunghee’s interest and passion, but the more she spent time in environmental conservation and research, the more hopeless she felt.
 Instead of pursuing a career in academia, she felt that permaculture has the true potential to make a real change in the world.